Frederator Studios: Expansion into web animation

-2012–present

-Frederator Studios became a division of parent Frederator Networks when founder Fred Seibert announced the company's new YouTube funded channel and adult production label, Cartoon Hangover in February 2012 and 18 months later started the Channel Frederator Network, a multi-channel network(MCN) dedicated to helping individual YouTube animation creators distribute and monetize their owned and operated channels.
+Frederator Studios became a division of parent Frederator Networks when founder Fred Seibert announced the company's new YouTube funded channel and adult production label, Cartoon Hangover in February 2012 and 18 months later started the Channel Frederator Network, a multi-channel network (MCN) dedicated to helping individual YouTube animation creators distribute and monetize their owned and operated channels.
 At launch, Frederator produced three animated series for Cartoon Hangover: Bravest Warriors, created by Pendleton Ward; SuperFuckers, created by James Kochalka; and Too Cool!
 Cartoons, an incubator featuring content from different animators.
 Bravest Warriors premiered on November 8, 2012 and SuperFuckers premiered on November 30, 2012.

 In July 2013 as part of Too Cool!
 Cartoons Cartoon Hangover premiered the first part of the 10-minute short film, Bee and PuppyCat created by Natasha Allegri.
 Due to its popularity, in November 2013 Frederator launched a Kickstarter to fund a first season of the series, which was successful and raised $872,133 toward more episodes of the show.
 The project was the most funded animation and web series Kickstarter at the conclusion, and the fourth most-funded Film/Video project.

 In 2013, Frederator launched a digital-only ebook company, Frederator Books.
 Frederator Books published its first title, "The Lieography of Babe Ruth" in March 2013.

 In 2014, Frederator announced the launch of The Channel Frederator Network, a Multi Channel Network (MCN) of independently owned animation channels on YouTube.
 Since its start, Channel Frederator Network has generated more than one billion views, and averages more than 30 million views a month, across its network of more than 200 channels.
 Some of its leading channels are FilmCow (just over 1 million subscribers), Cartoon Hangover (over 1 million subscribers), and Simon's Cat (over 2,800,000 subscribers), which is YouTube's #2 animated channel.
 Once part of the network, Frederator handles all advertising and distribution for its channels on YouTube, promoting the show and its licensed merchandise.

 As of 2016, Mexican animation studio Ánima Estudios and Frederator Studios have launched a new YouTube network, called Átomo Network, focusing on Spanish-language content.

+Acquisition by Rainmaker; Wow Unlimited merger, and Kartoon Studios ownership

-In December 2016, Wow Unlimited Media, Inc. acquired Frederator Networks.
+In December 2016, Canadian studio Rainmaker Entertainment (now, and originally known as, Mainframe) acquired Frederator Networks.
+Together with Ezrin Hirsh Entertainment (EHE), the three would be merged into the holding company Wow Unlimited Media, Inc.

-In August 2020, it was announced Fred Seibert would resign as CEO of Frederator Studios and Michael Hirsh would take over.
+In August 2020, it was announced Fred Seibert would resign as CEO of Frederator Studios.
+Michael Hirsh, co-founder of Canadian studio Nelvana, would take over.

+On October 27, 2021, Genius Brands (now Kartoon Studios) announced that it had agreed to acquire Wow Unlimited Media for C$66 million (US$53 million), with the transaction is expected to close in the first quarter of 2022.
+The acquisition was completed on April 7, 2022.